Trumbull College Housing Overview & Rules

 The Committee reserves the right to expel from the room draw proceedings anyone who causes a disturbance or who otherwise disrupts the room draw.
 The Committee will represent those expelled for the remainder of the draw.

 Any student with a special need or a housing concern should meet with the dean well before the housing draw to discuss these issues.
+If medical in nature, the student must touch base with Sarah Chang in the Resource Office on Disabilities.
 The dean will try to accommodate these students but does not guarantee any special arrangements.
 The dean will consult with Judy York of the Resource Office on Disabilities and/or other appropriate resources about these cases.

 Any student who participates in the room draw and subsequently withdraws from his/her room obligation for the Fall term to move off-campus or take a leave of absence will automatically be placed at the bottom of the following year’s draw in the event he/she chooses to move back on campus.
 This penalty does not pertain to students who take a leave of absence in the spring or participate in a junior term abroad experience.